-As part of designing our audit we determined materiality, as above, and assessed the risk of material misstatement in the financial statements.
-In particular, we looked at areas involving significant accounting estimates and judgements by the directors and considered future events that are inherently uncertain.
-As in all our audits, we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.
+As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
+In particular, we looked at areas involving significant accounting estimates and judgement by the Directors and considered future events that are inherently uncertain, such as the key audit matter noted below.
+As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.